The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

-Check claims experience & complaints
+Could you check claims experience & complaints?

 -

-Read reviews: The Hartford has higher than average complaints in some markets.
-Use both Your state insurance regulator’s website and consumer review services.
+Read reviews: The Hartford has higher-than-average complaints in some markets.
+Use both your state insurance regulator’s website and consumer review services.

 -